crossplane/crossplane/docs/services/aws-services-guide.md

 # a sample stack that can be used to launch worker nodes
 WORKERS_STACK_URL=https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-nodegroup.yaml

-# Generate a KeyPair.
-The output will be the RSA private key value
+# generate a KeyPair. the output will be the RSA private key value
-# which we do not need and can ignore
+# which we do not need and will ignore
 aws ec2 create-key-pair --key-name "${KEY_PAIR}" --region="${REGION}" > /dev/null

 # create the workers stack